Ada-Developers-Academy/cs-fun-interview-practice/01/pascals.md

 If the function receives a number that is less than 0, a `ValueError` is thrown.

+Please solve this problem using a dynamic programming approach.
+A dynamic programming approach requires re-using previously calculated solutions to make further calculations.

 (This problem is sourced from [LeetCode](https://leetcode.com/problems/pascals-triangle/description/))

 **Example 1:**